SERVICES

 Garbage and Recycling Pick Up

-Weekly curb side garbage pickup is every Tuesday with recycling on Wednesday.
-Please have bins out by 7:00am to ensure pick-up.
+Weekly curb side garbage and recycle pickup is every Tuesday.
+Please place bins 5ft apart and have bins out by 7:00am to ensure pick-up.
 Bins set out the night before are subject to a fine under the Waste Management Bylaw 2010-02.

 Prohibited Waste